Create API Tools

 Connection Testing

-After creating a tool, it's recommended to first test whether the API works properly
+After creating the tool, it's recommended to test whether the API works normally

 You can use testing tools to verify tool functionality, such as: